viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

-Get status information and logs fromo all your deployed machines.
+Get status information and logs from all your deployed machines.

 [Learn about Platform APIs →](/appendix/apis/#platform-apis)